Hankede Bridge

-The Hankede Bridge (ހަންކެޑެ ބްރިޖު) is a bridge connecting Maradhoo and Gaukendi in Addu City, Seenu Atoll, Maldives.
+The Hankede Bridge (ހަންކެޑެ ބްރިޖު) is a bridge connecting Maradhoo and Gaukendi in Addu City, Maldives.

 History

 The bridge was constructed under a $800 million dollar line of credit from the Exim Bank of India.
 The project was awarded to Afcons Infrastructure.

 Construction was officially started by Afcons on 24 October 2021.
 The bridge was officially handed over to the Maldivian government by India's External Affairs Minister S. Jaishankar.

 On 1 February 2025, the bridge was officially opened to the public.

 Opening delay

 Controversy arose after the signing ceremony after the government had announced several opening days but later backtracked.
 Addu City Mayor Ali Nizar urged the Ministry of Construction and Infrastructure to take responsibility and open the bridge for public use.